Haiti Considers Future Quakes While Rebuilding

 This is MORNING EDITION, from NPR News.
 I'm Linda Wertheimer.

 No one in Haiti wants to think about the next big one, but scientists now studying last month's quake say it could have been worse, and a more damaging quake is likely sooner or later.
 NPR's Richard Harris reports from Haiti's capital.

-Professor ERIC CALAIS (Geophysics, Purdue University): Yeah, up on the roof now.
+ERIC CALAIS: Yeah, up on the roof now.
 We need to find the benchmark.

 HARRIS: So if the direction of the energy from this quake had pointed in the other direction, how much worse would it have been for Port-au-Prince?

-Mr. CLAUDE PREPETIT (Seismologist): (Through translator) I'm concerned about both.
+CLAUDE PREPETIT: (Through translator) I'm concerned about both.
 A lot of people are sleeping outside, and they want to get back into their house.
 So we must manage the situation.
 But also, for the future, we must concerned about it because at any time, the rest of the fault line could move.
 So we must consider all those criteria when we are rebuilding.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.